aditya-5/Foodents/README.md

 #### ![Sharing and Commenting](https://img.shields.io/badge/-Sharing%20and%20Commenting-%231bbd36)
 If you are so good are cooking, don't waste your recipes, use our `Login/Register` funtion to interact with other users on Foodents.
 Share your personalised recipes and hear what others have to say about it.
-Additionally, you can also give suggestions to other recipes.
+Additionally, you can also give suggestions to other recipes the creators can see your ideas about their recipes.

 ### Our developers